EmotiBit/Biometric_Validation_Methods/README.md

 **Note on datasets:** As a general rule, files that come out of the same `.zip` file can be directly compared with each other since they are from the same "run" of the procedure.
 However, if a procedure contains several different datasets under the same release, then files from different datasets cannot be directly compared since it is very likely that they come from different "runs" of the procedure.

 ## Using this repository
-### I want to test a new **algorithm**
+### I want to evaluate a new **algorithm**
-To start, test your algorithm by using the data from a particular procedure release (ex. [sit-stand-sit_v0.0.0](https://github.com/EmotiBit/Biometric_Validation_Methods/releases/tag/sit-stand-sit_v0.0.0)).
+To start, run your algorithm using the EmotiBit data from a particular procedure release (ex. [sit-stand-sit_v0.0.0](https://github.com/EmotiBit/Biometric_Validation_Methods/releases/tag/sit-stand-sit_v0.0.0)).
 From there, generate scores for how well it performs on the EmotiBit data when compared to a third-party "ground-truth" device (also provided in the procedure release) using `scorer.py` in the EmotiBit Biometric Lib repository (refer to this [example](https://github.com/EmotiBit/EmotiBit_Biometric_Lib/tree/dev/py/examples/scorer_example) for instructions on how to use `scorer.py`).

 `scorer.py` will generate plots comparing the EmotiBit data to the ground-truth data to visualize and quantify the algorithm's performance.
 Put these plots in the appropriate subdirectories of the `tests` folder along with showing them in the README of your algorithm (refer to this [SpO2 algorithm](https://github.com/EmotiBit/EmotiBit_Brainflow_SpO2_Algorithm)).
-- As mentioned before, the release for a procedure includes the data files that were recorded when that test was created/last updated.
+- As mentioned before, the release for a procedure includes the data files that were recorded when that procedure was created/last updated.
 If your algorithm is able to calculate the metric post-hoc, then you can use these raw data files to calculate your metric (ex. using [Python](#running-algorithms-on-a-pc) to run the algorithm).
 - If your algorithm must be run live then you will need to collect new data.
 When doing so, you will need to also collect data from a ground truth device so that you can compare performance and generate scores.
 These new data files should be included in the algorithm repo.

 ### I want to add new **instructions**